-If the student's difficulties are unexpected in relation to other abilities, the ARD committee must then determine if the student has dyslexia.
-For ELs, an LPAC representative must be included on the ARD committee.
-The list of questions in Figure 3.7 below must be considered when making a determination regarding dyslexia.
+If the student's difficulties are unexpected in relation to other abilities, the ARD committee must then determine if the student has dyslexia and the need for special education and related services.
+For EB students, an LPAC representative must be included on the ARD committee.
+The list of questions in Figure 3.7 below must be addressed by the MDT in the evaluation report to assist the ARD committee when determining eligibility, which includes that dyslexia is present and there is a need for special education and related services.

 Figure 3.7.
-Questions to Determine the Identification of Dyslexia • Do the data show the following characteristics of dyslexia?
-Difficulty with accurate and/or fluent word reading Poor spelling skills Poor decoding ability • Do these difficulties (typically) result from a deficit in the phonological component of language?
-(Please be mindful that average phonological scores alone do not rule out dyslexia.) • Are these difficulties unexpected for the student's age in relation to the student's other abilities and provision of effective classroom instruction?
+Questions to Determine the Identification of Dyslexia

+- Do the data show the following characteristics of dyslexia? - $\,\circ\,$ Difficulty with accurate and/or fluent word reading - Poor spelling skills - $\,\circ\,$ Poor decoding ability

+• Do these difficulties (typically) result from a deficit in the phonological component of language?

+(Please be mindful that average phonological scores alone do not rule out dyslexia.)

+Are these difficulties unexpected for the student's age in relation to the student's other abilities and provision of effective classroom instruction?

-If, through the evaluation process, it is established that the student has the condition of dyslexia, as described in Chapter 1, then the student meets the first prong of eligibility under the IDEA (identification of condition).
-In other words, the identification of dyslexia, using the process outlined in this chapter, meets the criterion for the condition of a specific learning disability in basic reading and/or reading fluency.
+If, through the evaluation process, it is established that the student meets the criteria for dyslexia, then the student meets the first prong of eligibility under the IDEA (identification of condition).
+In other words, the identification of dyslexia, using the process outlined in this chapter, meets the criterion for the condition of a specific learning disability.
+Dyslexia is an SLD and should be noted as the SLD.

 However, the presence of a disability condition alone, is not sufficient to determine if the student is a student with a disability under the IDEA.
 Eligibility under the IDEA consists of both identification of the condition and a corresponding need for specially designed instruction as a result of the disability.

-In IDEA, dyslexia is considered one of a variety of etiological foundations for specific learning disability (SLD).
+In IDEA, dyslexia is considered one of a variety of etiological foundations for SLD.
 Section 34 C.F.R. §300.8(c)(10) states the following: